mqttjs/MQTT.js/README.md

 returns a [Client](#client).

 The URL can be on the following protocols: 'mqtt', 'mqtts', 'tcp', 'tls', 'ws', 'wss', 'wxs', 'alis'.
-If you are trying to connect to a unix socket just append the `+unix` suffix to the url.
+If you are trying to connect to a unix socket just append the `+unix` suffix to the protocol (ex: `mqtt+unix`).
 This will set the `unixSocket` property automatically.

 The URL can also be an object as returned by [`URL.parse()`](http://nodejs.org/api/url.html#url_url_parse_urlstr_parsequerystring_slashesdenotehost),